IronLanguages/ironclad/README.txt

   contains 76 tests, of which 7 error and 1 fails.
 Most of the problems look pretty inconsequential, but there are 2 or 3 real problems.

-* h5py 1.2.1 will happily import if ipy is run with -X:Frames.
+* h5py 1.2.1 will import if ipy is run with -X:Frames.
 Of the 133
   tests we run, 4 error and 1 fails.
 Notable issues follow:

   * Three test classes are blacklisted because they can deadlock.
 The proximate